 Why do customers find most sales outreach bothersome?
 What messages do customers pay most attention to?
 How do great leaders build and inspire their teams?
 How do top sales people develop conviction and resilience despite repeated rejection?
 What stereotypes do buyers have of sales people?
 How do they react when those stereotypes get triggered and how can we avoid triggering them?

-Taking a cerebral approach to selling involved examining the hidden forces most sales people don’t often consider, yet, are critical to sales success.
+Taking a cerebral approach to selling involved examining the hidden forces most salespeople don’t often consider, yet, are critical to sales success.
 Feelings, motivation, coaching, mindfulness, purpose, and emotional intelligence.

 As someone with a predisposition for advocacy, the more content I consumed on these topics the more I shared with my team members and customers.
-My favourite books about focus, execution, prioritization, and happiness started to manifest in piles at my desk and I encouraged others to take and read them.
+My favorite books about focus, execution, prioritization, and happiness started to manifest in piles at my desk and I encouraged others to take and read them.
 I would even give them out to executives at customer events because I was so convinced of the impact their insights would have.

 The feedback was overwhelmingly positive and the experience reignited my love of writing.
 I took every opportunity I could to harmonize my learnings with the experiences of my sales teams in the field.
 Like-minded people began to take interest in my musings which catalyzed a series of invitations to contribute my content and speak at a variety of events.